jhb63/Getting_and_cleaning_data_course_project/README.md

 This directory contains the following items:

-- `README.md`, provides context and instructions for how the run_analysis.R, was created tidy_data.txt, data set.
+- `README.md`, provides context and instructions for how the run_analysis.R, was created.
+- `tidy_data.txt` data set.
-CodeBook.md, variables in the dataset (data, variables and transformations used to generate the data). run_analysis.R, the R script that was used to create the data output
+- `CodeBook.md`, variables in the dataset (data, variables and transformations used to generate the data).
+- `run_analysis.R`, the R script that was used to create the data output

 Downloads and unzips source data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 Loads data.